-The RPS asked famous musicians and dedicated music lovers to talk about what the piece means to them, in a beautiful new film.
+In a film created by the Royal Philharmonic Society (RPS), the RPS asks famous musicians and dedicated music lovers to talk about what the piece means to them.

 Violinist Tasmin Little OBE speaks about the love she has for the work, after having performed it countless times.